-The following sections describe the results of pre-construction aerial mammal and camera trap surveys conducted between 2016 and 2020.
+The following sections describe the results of pre-, during, and after construction aerial mammal surveys (2016-2022) and camera trap surveys (2018-2020) conducted.
 Figure 1 shows an example of a black bear den observed during aerial survey.
-In some instances, pre-construction data have been grouped into treatment categories (e.g., potentially affected) to facilitate comparisons with data gathered during the construction and operation phases.
+In some instances, pre-construction data have been grouped into treatment categories (e.g., potentially affected) to facilitate comparisons with data gathered during the construction and after construction (operation) phases.
 All null and alternate hypotheses were evaluated and tested resulting in the current acceptance of the null hypotheses of no detectible Project effects on the distribution of ungulates and predators and no indication of decreased ungulate densities as a result of increased mortality.
-The following sections provide the results of the analyses conducted during the pre- and during construction period.
+The following sections provide the results of the analyses conducted throughout the pre-, during, and after construction periods.